Align Goals with Personal Values: 10 Evidence-Based Steps

 Psychologist Kennon Sheldon developed self-concordance theory to explain why some goals energize us while others exhaust us.
 The theory distinguishes between four types of goal motivation:

 Self-concordant goals fall into the identified and intrinsic categories.
-Research shows these goals produce dramatically different outcomes than external or introjected goals.
-In Sheldon and Elliot’s longitudinal study tracking goal pursuit over a semester, students with self-concordant goals showed significantly higher rates of sustained effort and goal attainment compared to those pursuing goals for external reasons.
+In Sheldon and Elliot’s longitudinal study tracking goal pursuit over a semester (Sheldon and Elliot, 1999), students with self-concordant goals showed significantly higher rates of sustained effort and goal attainment compared to those pursuing goals for external reasons.

 Self-concordance theory explains why willpower alone often fails: goals that conflict with your values require constant self-control, while values-aligned goals draw energy from your identity rather than depleting it.

 The neurological basis supports this pattern.
-Research using functional MRI, including work cited by Northoff and colleagues (2006), shows that pursuing meaningful goals activates the brain’s reward and meaning-making circuits differently than pursuing externally-imposed targets.
-The subjective experience of alignment, feeling that your actions express who you are, correlates with activation in regions associated with self-referential processing.
+Research on self-referential processing, including a widely cited meta-analysis by Northoff and colleagues (2006), shows that pursuing meaningful goals activates regions associated with self-referential processing differently than pursuing externally imposed targets.
+The subjective experience of alignment, feeling that your actions express who you are, correlates with cortical midline activation.

 Intrinsic motivation means being driven to pursue goals because the activity itself is rewarding and meaningful, rather than for external rewards or to avoid punishment.
 When goals align with your values, you access intrinsic motivation.
 When they conflict with your values, you rely on willpower and external rewards, which deplete over time.